Campus Dining partners with the Office of Sustainability to manage sustainability initiatives on campus.

 - The partnership also includes investments from Campus Dining to build a high-efficiency greenhouse, repair the farm’s existing high tunnel, which is used to extend the growing season, and construct a new poultry house.

-Expanded offerings of healthy and sustainable plant-based dining options
+Expanded offerings of healthy and sustainable plant based and whole food menu items.

-The recycled aluminum spoon sculpture by artist Joe Bigley that hangs in App State's Roess Dining Hall.
+The recycled aluminum spoon sculpture by artist Joe Bigley that hangs in App State's Central Dining Hall.
 Photo submitted